Hi Mom! It’s time for the Quiz!

 I also read in Charlie Horner’s newsletter that Phil Phillips (“Sea of Love”) died at age 94 last month.

 OMG!
 I loved that song since the first time I heard it in 1959!
 Here’s “Sea of Love”, played on Bandstand with the kids dancing to it.
 Did I ever mention that I was on Bandstand 3 times?

 Finally, a member of The Sons of Robin Stone died on March 14th at 79: Francis (“Franny”) Flynn.
 He was the bass singer.

-Their record, “Got To Get You Back”, is Philly classic!
+Their record, “Got To Get You Back”, is a Philly classic!
 It shoulda been a HUGE hit nation-wide!
-Boy, did they get robbed!
+Boy, did they ever get robbed!

-Here they are now, my blue-eyed soul brothers, The Sons of Robin Stone from 1974, Franny is 4th from the left on the video–a very rare video as there is practically no film footage on this group at all, so, we’re lucky to have this one:
+Here they are now, my blue-eyed soul brothers, The Sons of Robin Stone from 1974, Franny is 4th from the left on the video–a very rare video as there is practically no film footage of this group at all, so, we’re lucky to have this one:

 And now, we should probably start the quiz.